Sleep, Breathing & Fatigue — Understanding the Root Cause

 - Breathing interruptions are suspected

-- Airway-focused treatment
+- Airway-focused dental treatment

 Start with an Evaluation